averdin2/memebank/README.md

 # memebank
- Memebank is a personal online database and social media platform that allows users to store, sort, and share links to their favorite memes.j
+ Memebank is a personal online database and social media platform that allows users to store, sort, and share links to their favorite memes.

  ### Contributing to Memebank